PyPSA/PyPSA/doc/installation.rst

 ===========================================

-PyPSA is only tested with the latest stable versions of all the dependent packages (pandas, pyomo, networkx, etc.).
+PyPSA is only tested with the latest stable versions of all the dependent packages.
 Therefore it is very important that you upgrade these packages; otherwise PyPSA may not work.